In this article, I will highlight whether guppies and shrimp can be placed in the same aquarium or not.

 Provide the right food to cherry shrimp

-Most of the people think that the cherry shrimp will be able to easily consume the leftover food.
+Most people think that the cherry shrimp will be able to easily consume the leftover food.
 The problem is that when you have guppies around, most of the leftover food will not reach the bottom of the tank.
 Cherry shrimp will hardly get any food.

 Sure enough, they can survive on the decaying plant matter and biofilm but their growth will be stunted.
 When you opt for proper shrimp food, you can provide them with an ample quantity of food and nutrients.
 This will ensure that they are swift and their growth is normal.
 As a result, they will be swift to move around and they will be able to hide actively from the guppies as well.
 Many people think that food and coexistence are not related but the truth is that they are.